RodChak/My-Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio-setup-and-mobile-version-skeleton
+# Portfolio: Mobile Version

 > For the second milestone in building my portfolio website, I will create the mobile website section where I will list my portfolio projects.

 ## Built With

-- HTML
-- CSS
-- FIGMA
+- Languages used HTML, CSS, FIGMA.
+- Technologies used Github, Git, VSCode.

 ## Webpage user Interface Screenshot